• Skip to primary navigation

 • 1 small jalapeño diced

-• 2 tsp lime juice or lemon juice, apple cider vinegar or white vinegar
+• 2 teaspoons lime juice or lemon juice, apple cider vinegar or white vinegar

 Instructions